badcapitainn/EMPLOYEEMS/README.md

 #employee
 once logged in to admin you can create an employee account from there or you could one of the precreated accounts eg prince@gmail.com password being 1234 for each employee

-this peoject is still a work in progress so feel free to add features of your own
+this project is still a work in progress so feel free to add features of your own